STRIDE-QA: Visual Question Answering Dataset for Spatiotemporal Reasoning in Urban Driving Scenes: Conclusion

 \section{Conclusion}

 We introduced STRIDE-QA, a large-scale VQA dataset addressing spatiotemporal reasoning gaps in autonomous-driving VLMs.
 Fine-tuning on it boosted performance: our best model reached 55.0\% MLSR and 28.4 TLC, dramatically surpassing otherwise near-zero baselines.
-Although promising, its generalization to downstream planning tasks remains unclear.
 STRIDE-QA establishes a foundation for robust, physically grounded vision-language understanding in autonomous systems.